 Zone 4: 100%–115% of maximal aerobic power

-- Use this zone for long interval runs (150-600 m) that create a burning sensation in your muscles (as indication of lactate accumulation).
+- Use this zone for long interval runs (150-600 m) that create a burning sensation in your muscles (as an indication of lactate accumulation).

 Zone 5: More than 115% of maximal aerobic power